 Got gochujang?
-If not, then you need to drop everything and try this simple recipe for authentic homemade Korean chile paste.
-It’s got a sweet heat as well as some serious umami and it goes spectacularly with EVERYTHING.
+If not, then you need to drop everything and try this quick cheater’s version from Da-Hae West that makes for an impressive stand-in for traditional homemade Korean chile paste.
+It’s got a sweet heat as well as some serious umami.
 Here’s how to make it.

 How To Use Gochujang

-How to use gochujang is up to you.
+How to use gochujang is really up to you and your individual palate.
 Traditionally, it brings a depth and complexity that simply can’t be equaled by other hot sauces to almost everything Korean, including bulgogi, bibimbap, kimchi, Korean fried chicken, Korean beef tacos smothered with kimchi, countless pork preparations, stir fry dishes, and noodle creations of all sorts.
 Call us rebels, but we also quite like to incorporate it into all manner of untraditional things, including…

 Mixed into marinades (be careful as the sugar in the gochujang can cause meat to scorch if cooked over crazy high heat)

 Stirred into braises and stews (including slow-cooker recipes)

 Tossed with chunks of winter squash prior to roasting